Collinb190/atlas-unity-pong/README.md

 ## Introduction

-**Parry Pong** is a 2D platformer game developed in Unity.
-In this game, you play as Clio, who discovers that her idyllic natural life is nothing more than a simulation.
-Players must navigate through various levels, overcoming obstacles and enemies to collect three coins and unlock the exit.
-The game features vibrant graphics, engaging animations, and a challenging environment that tests your skills.
-Can you help Clio escape back to reality?
+**Parry Pong** is a pixel-art twist on the classic Pong game, developed in Unity.
+In this competitive 2D arcade game, you control a sword paddle and face off against your opponent, but with a new mechanic: parrying.
+Using this unique skill, you can either speed up or slow down the ball, adding an extra layer of strategy and intensity to every rally.
+Parry Pong features custom pixel assets and dynamic, fast-paced gameplay.
+Hone your reflexes and timing as you master the parry to outmaneuver your opponent and claim victory.
+Will you control the pace, or be overwhelmed by it?

 ## Table of Contents